bobschrag/token-matcher/README.md

       instance registry only locally, until the binding finally is included in a recognized match.

-    - Earlier *var instances discovered thus can be available to later +vars specifying the same kind.
+    - A template's earlier *var instances discovered thus can be available to its later +vars specifying the same kind.

     - An inline set is not an appropriate value for a *var's `:kind` attribute.